stadium-software/full-width-top-bar/README.md

 1. Drag any control to a page (e.g. a *Menu* control)
 2. Add the class "stadium-top-bar" to the classes property of the control
 3. Include the [CSS files below](#applying-the-css)
-4. The first row of the page will now stretch the viewport.
-The menu control will be integrated with the top bar.

 **Example showing a menu:**
 ![Menu Example](images/menu-view.png)